 Another association is The Pet Professional Guild it also requires members to sit an exam in order to gain membership and expects all members to show evidence of keeping up to date with modern learning theory.

-There is also a really good organisation specifically for behaviourists the APBC (The Association of Pet Behaviour Councillors).
+There are also a couple of really good organisations specifically for behaviourists both part of the Animal Behaviour and Training Council the IAABC (International Association of Behaviour Consultants) and APBC (The Association of Pet Behaviour Councillors).

 What can you do to choose the best person for you and your pooch?

 Ask these 4 simple questions

 What formal education and credentials do they have?